brotatotes/bht-automation/bht gen 1/Matthew/Chapter 1/Matthew 1 11 bht.md

 3. "The word used does not necessarily imply a forcible removal, the Jews being accustomed to speak of the Captivity in this mild way."

 ### John Gill:
-1. "Jechonias, who does not appear to have had any brethren, is mentioned to distinguish him from Jechonias in the next verse."
+1. "This Jechonias is the same with Jehoiakim, the son of Josias, called so by Pharaohnecho, when he made him king, whose name before was Eliakim."

-2. "These brethren were about the time they were carried away to Babylon."
+2. "Two of them were kings, one reigned before him, viz.
+Shallum, who is called Jehoahaz, the other, viz.
+Zedekiah, called before Mattaniah, reigned after his son Jehoiakim."

-3. "The phrase 'his brethren' can be rendered as 'which were at, or about the carrying away to Babylon'."
+3. "These were about the time they were carried away to Babylon, which is not to be connected with the word 'begat'... but with the phrase 'his brethren'."

 ### John Wesley:
 1. "Josiah begat Jeconiah — Mediately, Jehoiakim coming between."